W-OVERFLOW/TimerHUD/README.md

 # Timer Mod

-A mod that allows you to toggle a timer.
+A mod that allows you to toggle a timer ingame.

 Credits to 1fxe for the HUD code.